 Is Laser Hair Removal Permanent?

 For many of you, removing unwanted body hair has been an incessant fight since puberty.
-So what you’re looking for is a permanent solution to unyielding body hair.
+So what you’re looking for is a long lasting solution to unyielding body hair.

 You’ve read about laser hair removal and you wonder, “Is laser hair removal permanent?”
-The simple answer is laser hair removal provides permanent hair reduction.
+The simple answer is laser hair removal provides long lasting hair reduction because the destroyed hair follicles do not regenerate.
+You will never get rid of 100% of your hair follicles, but laser hair removal offer dramatic hair reduction that lasts.

-We can permanently reduce the number of hair follicles that produce hair by about 75%-90%.
-We are mammals and therefore naturally produce body hair.
+We can reduce the number of hair follicles that produce hair by about 75%-90%.
+That reduction percentage is what our typical patient experiences, but with everything results will vary by person and by area of the body being treated.
+As mentioned, you will never achieve 100% hair removal, we are after-all mammals and naturally produce body hair.
 We aren’t meant to be 100% hair free and WIFH will never guarantee 100% hair reduction as this is not medically possible.

-We know from years of experience that you should achieve about an 80% reduction in hair, leaving you with a few slow growing fine hairs in the treated area.
-The one exception to this is the face and neck.
+We know from years of experience and patient feedback that we achieve on average an 80% reduction in hair, leaving you with less and slow growing fine hairs in the treated area.
+The one area that can fall outside of this norm is the face and neck.

 For a more detailed description of this please refer to our section on laser hair removal for facial hair.
 Dr Kulkin suggests you be very wary of ANYONE who tells you that you will have no hair left.